JasonHyun/Coalescent-Spatial-Model/README.md

-# Spatial Dynamics of Tumor Evolution Using Coalescent Theory
+# A coalescent-spatial model to uncover the architectural principles of colorectal cancer

 A computational pipeline for analyzing spatial dynamics of tumor evolution in colorectal cancer using coalescent theory.
-This project processes whole exome sequencing (WES) data from TCGA and HCMI datasets to reconstruct coalescent trees, test for neutral evolution, and generate spatial representations of tumor lineage dynamics.
+This project processes whole exome sequencing (WXS) data from cumulated datasets to reconstruct coalescent trees, test for neutral evolution, and generate spatial representations of tumor lineage dynamics.

 ## Overview